dillonkearns/elm-markdown/README.md

 This is evolving and I would like input on the direction of parsing.
 My current thinking is that this library should:

 - Do not add any new syntax, this library has a subset of the features of Github flavored markdown.
-- Only parse the [Github-flavored markdown style](https://github.github.com/gfm/) (not CommonMark or other variants)
+- Only parse the [Github-flavored markdown style](https://github.github.com/gfm/) (not CommonMark or other variants).
 - (This breaks GFM compliance in favor of explicit errors) All markdown is valid in github-flavored markdown and other variants.
-This library aims to give explicit errors instead of falling back and silently continuing, see example below
+This library aims to give explicit errors instead of falling back and silently continuing, see example below.
 - Only deviate from Github-flavored markdown rules when it helps give better error feedback for "things you probably didn't mean to do."
 In all other cases, follow the Github-flavored markdown spec.

 ## Current Github-flavored markdown compliance